Table of contents :

 - engaging in citizenship initiatives.

 TotalEnergies’ activities generate hundreds of thousands of direct and indirect jobs worldwide.
-Present in more than 130 countries, the Company works with a network of over 100,000 suppliers of goods and services.
+Present in close to 130 countries, the Company works with a network of over 100,000 suppliers of goods and services.

 In terms of social and environmental responsibility, the activities of the Company's subcontractors and suppliers are likely to present the same risks as those associated with TotalEnergies' activities.
-The main risks relate basically to human rights in the workplace (forced labor, child labor, discrimination, decent working conditions), health and safety and security, corruption, fraud, environment including climate, biodiversity, circular economy and responsible use of natural resources (water, forests).
+The main risks relate primarily to human rights in the workplace (forced labor, child labor, discrimination, decent work), health and safety and security, corruption, fraud, environment including climate, biodiversity, circular economy and responsible use of natural resources (water, forests).

-The Company attaches particular importance to working with sustainable suppliers who respect both human rights and the environment, throughout its value chain.
+The Company pays particular importance to working with sustainable suppliers who respect both human rights and the environment, throughout its value chain.

 Chapter 5 of this Universal Registration Document constitutes the consolidated statement of non-financial performance as per Articles L. 22-10-36 and L. 225-102-1 of the French Commercial Code and discloses how the Corporation and the entities included in the scope of consolidation, in accordance with Article L. 233-16 of the French Commercial Code, take into account the social and environmental consequences of their activities, as well as the effects of those activities with regard to respect for human rights and fighting corruption and tax evasion.